Viva Cuba

 My kids loved this film when they saw it on DVD.
 On my wife's side they had grandparents who had escaped from Cuba.
 The kids loved listening to the stories their abuela and abuelo would tell them whenever we visited them in Florida.
 Several years ago we returned from a school break visit to Florida to a disaster in our basement apartment in Brooklyn.
 A major nor'easter had struck the east coast while we were away, and I feared for our precious oriental rugs.
 The water damage was extensive enough for me to have to do a search for oriental carpet & rug cleaning to handle the cleanup and remediation that was obviously necessary.
 The company we found immediately responded to my call which my insurance appraiser later told me helped minimize the damage, as well as the cleaning and restoration costs.
 Three months later when our apartment was once again habitable I knew I had made the right choice.
 I had neighbors who were still dealing with mold issues, something that our service handled for us so that it didn't result in major problems.
 While I was unpacking I found the Viva Cuba DVD and decided to watch it again with the family last night.
 It was as enjoyable this time as the first.
 If you haven't seen it, you can rent it on Netflix where it has many 3 and 4 star reviews.

 This was a 4 star comment: Enjoyable and entertaining movie on three levels: first, a charming tale of friendship between two high-spirited pre-teens, who are like brother sister the way they alternately fight and enjoy each other; two, a non-judgmental glimpse of the Cuban political indoctrination school kids get; and lastly, a wonderful travelogue of the Cuban cities, culture, countryside, daily life, and people in general.
 The story itself is a "road trip" - the two very appealing kids making their way across the entire island from Havana to lighthouse on the East end, hitching, sneaking on buses and trains, and walking.
 The kids are pretty good actors, the script is definitely corny at times, however, you can't help but enjoy their adventures.
 I had a little trouble understanding the confusing details surrounding the scam involving the jewelry bait and switch.
 The grandparents had been cheated out of their savings by an unscrupulous con artist who convinced them that a box full of low cost designer cubic zirconia rings were actually diamond rings.
-Cubic zirconia does indeed look very much like actual diamonds, (check out these cz rings) but no self respecting adult would be fooled so easily into backing a guy who was obviously a criminal hawking cheap jewelry.
+Cubic zirconia does indeed look very much like actual diamonds, but no self respecting adult would be fooled so easily into backing a guy who was obviously a criminal hawking cheap jewelry.
 The kids ended up treasuring a couple of cz rings that were lost under the porch when the bad guys were arrested, but grandpa made them give them back.
 I was rooting for the kids and disappointed by this outcome.
 I especially enjoyed the story ending, which is sort of subject to interpretation.
 The cinematography is just excellent - the colors, the camera angles, the travelogue aspects, the split screen and scene transition methods are all first rate.
 And I loved seeing all those old cars and buses, even the DDT truck with it's clouds of mosquito spray.
 A great PG type family film well worth DVD renting or Watch Instantly viewing.

 Limited release in 2005